brandon-mosqueda/sydelp/README.md

 # Run the experiments

 You can use the following command to run any of the provided experiments.
 The json files have all the parameters required to reproduce the results of the paper.
-You can also try your own parameters, just be sure the follow the expected format as in all the provided examples of `params` folder.
+You can also try your own parameters, just be sure you use the expected format as in all the provided examples of `params` folder.

 ```bash
 python run.py params/<file>.json